THE MAGIC SHOW PRESS unveils

 Controversial Lost Novel of The Eighties

-A Friend of Dorothy’s, a coming of age novel set at the start of the AIDS epidemic in 1980s New York City, will be available in local bookstores and online booksellers on June 15th, 2025.
+A Friend of Dorothy’s, a coming of age novel set at the start of the AIDS epidemic in 1980s New York City is available now from local bookstores and online booksellers.

 ISBN: 979-8-9923398-0-2 (hardcover)